benjaminsampica/bensampica.com/content/post/keyedservices/index.md

 ```

-The problem is, injecting these into something that can use _both_ is hard without either juggling concrete types _or_ creating your own factory to resolve these.
+The problem is, injecting these into something that can use _both_ is hard without either juggling concrete types and/or creating your own factory to resolve these.

 With .NET 8, you can now utilize keyed services to really simplify this and pick these out at runtime.
 First, register them.